lczech/gappa/doc/md/lwr.md

 ## Description

-Print histograms of the likelihood weight ratios (LWRs) of all pqueries.
+The command is a very simply tool to extract the likelihood weight ratios (LWRs) of all pqueries in a set of `jplace` samples.
+Basically, it turns the input into simple table formats to be used for further analysis:
+It prints histograms and lists of the LWRs.

 ## Details

-The command produces a histogram table that contains histograms of the `--num-lwrs` most likely likelihood weight ratios (LWRs) of the pqueries (query sequences) in the input `jplace` files.
+The command produces a histogram table and a list that contain the `--num-lwrs` most likely likelihood weight ratios (LWRs) of the pqueries (query sequences) in the input `jplace` files.
 This can be used in spreadsheet tools to produce a graph that allows an overview of the LWRs for easy assessment.
 The histograms can for example be visualized as follows: